biagioT/jpa-search-helper/README.md

 Library for building and running advanced and dynamic queries using JPA in Spring Boot.

+## Why use JPA Search Helper?

+Building dynamic and type-safe queries with JPA can quickly become complex and repetitive.
+`JPA Search Helper` simplifies this process by providing a fluent, declarative way to build advanced search filters and projections — with minimal boilerplate.

+With this library, you can:
+- Dynamically build queries using simple request parameters or structured JSON input.
+- Combine filters with logical operators (`AND`, `OR`, `NOT`) — without writing custom `Specification` or `CriteriaBuilder` code.
+- Reuse your existing JPA entities or domain models through simple annotations.
+- Support projections to return only specific fields instead of entire entities.
+- Keep full control of the repository layer, without exposing new endpoints.

+In short, it helps you build **powerful, flexible search APIs** in Spring Boot — **with zero query code**.

 ## TL;DR
 ### Key features
 - **Queries**: the library supports two modes for building advanced and dynamic queries: